Kreal321/SimPi/README.md

 - Fix suspend and resume bugs
 - Server now can decode simpi queue
 - Server can print Simpi Queue on screen
+- Add button display to queue on client side

 ### 2/11/2022
 - Add loop X times